Each blind slat is a tiny dust shelf, top and bottom. The right technique cleans an entire window in under five minutes.

 Fabric window treatments cannot be submerged and are sensitive to moisture:

-- Vacuum with the upholstery brush attachment on the lowest suction setting
+- Vacuum with the couch and upholstery brush attachment on the lowest suction setting

 - For spot cleaning, blot stains with a damp cloth — never rub, which spreads the stain

-- For deep cleaning, professional ultrasonic blind cleaning is the safest option
+- For deep cleaning service, professional ultrasonic blind cleaning is the safest option

 Plantation Shutters